 Join Groups On LinkedIn

 It’s not enough just to have a profile on LinkedIn.
 You’ll have to be active and display your skills.
-Once you’ve setup your profile and established yourself on LinkedIn, then you can gain a lot of knowledge by engaging and commenting on posts in group discussions.
-With an estimated 3 million groups on LinkedIn, there is a little something for everyone.
+Once you’ve set up your profile and established yourself on LinkedIn, then you can gain a lot of knowledge by engaging and commenting on posts in group discussions.
+With over 3 million groups on LinkedIn, there is a little something for everyone.

 You can join groups such as:

 - Corporate Communication